 Week 1 and 2 Zotero stuff for Botany: Plants and People:

 II.
-Make sure that you have saved at least 2 book citations and 2 article citations to your Zotero database.
+By the end of the Week 2 Tuesday class, make sure that you have saved at least 2 book citations and 2 article citations to your Zotero library.

 IV.
-Everyone should have their bibliography showing up on the WordPress site by end of Week 2.
+Everyone should have their bibliography showing up on the WordPress site2.
 If not, email Paul.

-Remember: very recent changes in your zotero database may not be visible to you on the WordPress site for a while -- it is a good idea to make your final changes in Zotero, wait an hour or so, and then open a new browser window and go to the WordPress site to see your bibliography.
+Very recent changes in your zotero database may not be visible to you on the WordPress site for a while -- it is a good idea to make your final changes in Zotero, wait at least 15 minutes, and then either refresh your web page or open a new browser window and go to the WordPress site to see your bibliography.
 (This is the result of caching, so if Frederica has not visited your bibliography recently, she will probably see your most recent changes immediately, even if you don't)

 This box includes the steps we are covering on Wednesday, Week 2.
 If you already did this in class with us, your bibliography will be displaying correctly on the WordPress site, and you can ignore everything below (it means you've already done it all!)